lizbur10/js-basics-create-HTML-from-JSON-lab/README.md

 For this lab, we will be exploring the use of _dynamic content_, creating the page by using DOM updates based on data in the JSON format.
 Many sites publish and share their information in JSON, so it's a good format for us to learn with.
 Will cover it in more detail below.

 Your task is to access the provided JSON data and use it to populate a webpage using JavaScript and DOM manipulation.

-## Objectives

-* Retrieve data from a JSON file using JavaScript
-* Use DOM manipulation to add HTML content to a page

 ## Retrieve Data From JSON

 Many modern websites are built to display dynamic, rather than static content.
 This means that a site will have some basic HTML skeleton, but the actual text and images displayed are not hardcoded.
 Instead, specific content is sent separately based on what you want to look at, and when it arrives, JavaScript is used to add this content to the page.

 The standard way we send this data is with JavaScript Object Notation, or JSON for short.
 JSON data is sent as a long string to your browser, but the actual content looks like a set of objects and arrays.
 For instance, if you go to a recipe website that uses JSON and click on a particular recipe, the data received for the recipe would look something like this: